ibrahimbio/SkillSchuleDevOps2/README.md

 LOG_LEVEL=info

 ```

 - .eslintrc.js  (use ``` touch .eslintrc.js ``` to create file).
+The file configures ESLint to check your JavaScript code for errors and maintain consistent coding style.

 Copy and paste content below in created file:

 ```